Donald Trump's popularity declines to lowest point of second term following turbulent month marked by challenges

 This historical context is crucial, as it highlights the volatility of public opinion surrounding Trump's presidency, particularly during moments of national crisis.
 The latest Gallup poll was conducted between November 3 and November 25, a period that included a significant government shutdown.

-This shutdown, which lasted for 43 days, was the longest in U.S. During this time, the economy suffered an estimated loss of around $11 billion in GDP, and hundreds of thousands of government employees were furloughed.
+This shutdown, which lasted for 43 days, was the longest in U.S. history.
+During this time, the economy suffered an estimated loss of around $11 billion in GDP, and hundreds of thousands of government employees were furloughed.

 Impact of Government Shutdown on Trump's Approval Ratings